Tomer27cz/nicholas_the_7th/.github/SETUP.md

 # Nicholas the 7th - New Instance

 This is a setup guide for `Linux (Ubuntu)`.
-It is not meant to be used by anyone else, but if you want to use it, feel free to do so.
+This is just a guide for future me, but if you want to use it, feel free to do so.

 Main [README.md](../README.md)